Chart Color Schemes

 Health performance in Regency Downs is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

 The most prevalent medical conditions in the area are asthma and mental health issues, affecting 11.0% and 10.1% of residents respectively.
-Conversely, 62.0% of residents report being free from medical ailments, slightly higher than the Greater Brisbane average of 60.9%.
-The proportion of seniors aged 65 and over in Regency Downs is 14.9% (430 people), lower than Greater Brisbane's 21.8%.
+Conversely, 62.0% of residents report being completely clear of medical ailments, slightly higher than the Greater Brisbane average of 60.9%.
+The area has a lower proportion of seniors aged 65 and over at 14.9% (434 people), compared to Greater Brisbane's 21.8%.
 However, health outcomes among seniors require more attention due to these challenges.

 Frequently Asked Questions - Health